mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 ### Stabilized Grid v2

-Grid v2 has been stabilized and is now using **CSS gap** for creating space between grid items.
+The Grid v2 component has been stabilized and now uses the CSS gap property for creating space between grid items.
-This is a huge improvement over the previous version, which used padding and margin to create space.
+This is a huge improvement over the previous version, which used margins and padding to create space.

-The responsive configuration has been consolidated into `size` and `offset` props for consistency.
+The responsive configuration has been consolidated into the `size` and `offset` props for consistency.

 ```jsx
 import Grid from '@mui/material/Grid2';